 Located about 12 miles (20 kms) northwest of downtown Victoria, Goldstream Provincial Park is best known for its annual fall salmon run and bald eagles that follow in a feeding frenzy.

 Check out the Goldstream Nature House, located at the mouth of the river, with interactive nature displays and live webcams.
 One of our must-see vista views from #20, Mount Finalyson, is also located at Goldstream.
 Climb just over 1,300 feet (410 meters) in elevation to the summit.
-Then, treat yourself with some fire-roasted smokies and s'mores at the day-use area, equipped with picnic tables, fire pits and washrooms.
+Then, treat yourself with some fire-roasted smokies and s'mores at the day-use area, equipped with picnic tables, fire pits and washrooms. *Please be mindful of potential fire bans in the area.

 Located on the opposite side of the highway (west), just before the turn off for the park, you'll find individual campsites (group campsites are located on the east side).
 Goldstream Falls and Niagara Falls are also located on the west side of the highway.